Symmetries and Wigner representations of operational theories: Conclusions

 We have introduced the Wigner representations of operational theories and we have also investigated symmetries of the Wigner representations. \tao{It has been shown that under suitable assumptions, symmetry properties can uniquely fix the Wigner representation.} While we did everything in the finite-dimensional case, our results are valid for all general probabilistic theories and thus one can expect that some suitable versions of our results will also hold in the physically relevant infinite-dimensional cases.

 There are several possible future continuations of our work.
 The first would be to construct similar treatment of angular momentum and spin.
 Since these would be proper physical systems, one would have to consider the role of dynamics and potentially require that time-evolution is a transported symmetry.
 Another avenue of research would be to consider the results highlighting negativity of Wigner functions in quantum theory as necessary for computational advantage \cite{RaussendorfBrowneDelfosseOkayBermejovega-wignerNegative} and try to obtain suitable generalizations of these results.
+Furthermore, it is an interesting question how the generalized Wigner representations introduced in this work relate to complex-valued quasi probability distributions \cite{Arvidsson24} like the Kirkwood-Dirac distribution.